defencedigital/moduk-service-manual/src/design/design-for-safety.md

 ### Check your feedback processes

-Check what restrictions users might have to reporting concerns and design for their circumstances.
+Check what restrictions users might have to reporting concerns.
+You need to design for their circumstances.

 For example Defence users might need: